Skip to main content

 }

-Given the Solana OFT Store address, you can run npx hardhat lz:oft:store:debug --oft-store <OFT_STORE> --eid <SOLANA_EID> to view debug information that contains the relevant Solana addresses.
+Given the Solana OFT Store address, you can run npx hardhat lz:oft:solana:debug --oft-store <OFT_STORE> --eid <SOLANA_EID> to view debug information that contains the relevant Solana addresses that you can copy to populate the above OFT.json.

 • in this example, the network name in hardhat.config.ts should be arbitrum-sepolia to match the folder name under /deployments.